-233 Religious Battles in Court (4) V
+233 Religion and Constitutional Law (4) V

 Introduces students to the relationship between religion and American law.
 Students explore the origins, history, and current legal foundations guiding disputes over religious freedom, providing the backdrop for discussions of current issues such as abortion, gay marriage, and euthanasia.
-Identical to CSRF 233.
 Offered spring of odd-numbered years.